Disgraced Reality TV Star Josh Duggar Found Guilty of Child Porn

 Duggar’s dad is now running in a special Republican primary election for an open seat on the state’s Senate.

-After the bombshell report in 2015, Josh Duggar resigned from his role as director of the Family Research Council’s lobbying group, which had been the battleground for much of his activism opposing gay marriage and abortion.
-The family’s TLC show was also canceled that year after running for roughly seven years.
+After the bombshell report in 2015, Josh Duggar resigned from his role as director of the Family Research Council’s political arm, which had been the battleground for much of his activism opposing gay marriage and abortion.
+The family’s TLC show was also canceled that year after roughly seven years.

 In a statement to People magazine addressing the molestation allegations, Duggar said that as a young teen he had “acted inexcusably for which I am extremely sorry and deeply regret.”